NannyML/nannyml/docs/glossary.rst

     Concept Drift
         A change in the underlying pattern (or mapping) between the :term:`Model Inputs` and the :term:`Target` (P(y|X)).

+    Confidence Band
+        When we estimate a statistic from a sample our estimation has to take into account the variance of that statistic from it's sampled distribution.
+We do that by calculating :term:`Sampling Error`.
+When we visualize our results we show a Confidence Band above and below our estimation.
+This confidence band comprises of the values that have distance less than the sampling error from our estimatiuon.
+This helps us know when changes in the value of a statistic are statistically significant instead of happening due to the natural variance of the statistic.

+        Note that the confidence band is also described as sampling error range at the hover information that appears on the interactive plots.

     Data Drift
         A change in joint distribution of :term:`Model Inputs` (P(X)).